 What are the benefits of including trade partners on your project team?

 For those new to the concept, including truly integrated trade partners requires a reframing of mindsets and processes from traditional project delivery methods.
-However, early investment and integration of trade partner expertise offers benefits to all stakeholders.
-Read on to find out how trade partners can be a major asset to your project’s success in three key ways.
+However, early investment and integration of trade partner expertise benefits all stakeholders.
+Here are three key ways trade partners can be a major asset to your project’s success.